nudemeth/ns-presence-listener/README.md

 # ns-presence-listener

-Polls your Nintendo Switch Online presence and reacts to game start/stop events with webhooks, Discord Rich Presence, Steam presence, and file logging.
+Polls your Nintendo Switch Online presence and reacts to game start/stop events with Discord Rich Presence, Steam presence, and file logging.

 ## Features

 - Detects when you start or stop playing a game on your Nintendo Switch
-- Posts a signed JSON webhook on `game_started` / `game_stopped` events
 - Updates Discord Rich Presence via IPC (requires Discord running)
 - Updates Steam presence to show the current NS game as a non-Steam game
 - Appends timestamped events to a log file